lrusso/llama3pure/README.md

 | [Llama-3-8B-Instruct-Q8_0.gguf](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-Q8_0.gguf?download=true)     | ✅  |   ✅    | ❌  |
 | [Llama-3-8B-Instruct-fp16.gguf](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-fp16.gguf?download=true)     | ✅  |   ✅    | ❌  |

-## Author's note:
+## Author's notes:

+- Using quantizations below Q4 is generally discourage because the loss in logic and coherence makes them nearly unusable for most tasks.

-There isn't a Python engine because a ported and pure version would be very slow.
+- There isn't a Python engine because a ported and pure version would be very slow.
 Using NumPy wouldn't make sense because it uses C under the hood, and for that, there is already a C engine.

 ## Disclaimer: